 - ALK-negative ALCL tends to affect older adults, typically around 40 to 65 years old.
 It is slightly more common in men than women.

-- Breast implant-associated ALCL is extremely rare.
-It affects around 80 in every million people who have had breast implants.
+- Breast implant-associated ALCL is extremely rare in the UK.
 It is more common in people with implants that have a rough, textured surface than people with smooth implants.
 It typically develops 8 to 10 years after having the implant but it can develop sooner.

 If you are under 25 and have been diagnosed with ALCL, or if you have a child who has been diagnosed with ALCL, you might find our information on lymphoma in children and young people useful.